 As a need-based program, all undergraduate students who submit a financial aid application will be considered for Work-Study.
 Students are typically awarded $2,500 of Work-Study per year.
 First-years will only be awarded $1,350, since they are not permitted to work during the fall term.

 Federal Work-Study is available to students who qualify for federal financial aid (most domestic students).
 Under the Federal Work-Study program, students may earn money by working for:

 - Caltech Y

 Wages earned under the Federal Work-Study program are subsidized by the federal government.
 The government will pay 75% of a student's wages, leaving the hiring department to pay the remaining 25%.

 The Caltech Work-Study is designed to parallel the Federal Work-Study program, making Work-Study funds available to students who do not qualify for federal financial aid (including most international students).
 There are a few differences between the two programs, though.
-Students who receive Caltech Work-Study may only earn money by working for:
+Students who receive Caltech Work-Study may only earn money by working for Caltech.

 Wages earned under the Caltech Work-Study program are subsidized by Caltech's financial aid fund.
 The fund will pay 60% of a student's wages, leaving the hiring department to pay the remaining 40%.

-Student Employment is generally available to all students regardless of whether or not they apply for financial aid.
-The Caltech Career Development Center is happy to assist students in finding part-time jobs.
+Student employment is generally available to all students regardless of whether or not they apply for financial aid.
+Career Advising and Experiential Learning is happy to assist students in finding part-time jobs.
 Students typically work an average of 4-10 hours per week.
 Students may not work for more than 16 hours per week.
-First-year students may not work during fall term.
+First-year students may not working fall term.